hhfernald/ipynotes/README.md

 The main window shows the notes, not with a tree widget, but with a plain listbox, as a relative path to the note, without the `.md` extension.
 So `~/IPyNotes/notes/coding/my editor.md` would appear in the list as `coding/my editor` (or as `coding\my editor` on Windows).

 You use the filter bar to limit the notes displayed in the listbox.
 If you type `food lost "any kind"` into the filter bar, then the listbox displays only notes whose relative paths include all three of the terms "food", "lost", and "any kind" (in any order).
+IPyNotes can also read filter strings from a file, so that you can cycle among them by pressing Ctrl-L instead of typing into the filter bar.

 The path bar above the note editor is used to rename notes.
 Changing `my/first/note` to `another/name` renames `~/IPyNotes/notes/my/first/note.md` to `~/IPyNotes/notes/another/name.md`.